 My move from Sedona, Arizona to Denver, Colorado precipitated a dissolution of that partnership, and a common transitional dilemma.
 Not only am I in a new place, geographically, my dedication to a clear purpose and direction has also been severed.
 Lost, restless, uncertain, all adjectives that can be used to describe my outlook on the rougher days.
 These are normal responses to any dramatic change in circumstances.
 Knowing this doesn't make it any easier when in the midst of the free-fall!

-Last week I got an intuitive hit on what was happening to me, and found a book about how to get back your life after an intense level of devotion to a person or cause.
+Last week I got an intuitive hit on what was happening to me, and found a book about how to recover your sense of direction and purpose after an intense engagement ends.
 The authors suggested that creating some kind of routine, any kind of routine, is one way to start to feel "normal" and productive again.
 Then I remembered.
 I already have a tool to do just that, the Visual Workflow Planner, a tool I've used with many of my business clients when focus and direction eluded them.
 Hopeful, I retrieved the latest version - last updated 4 years ago - and modified it to match my current circumstances and objectives.
 The updated Workflow Planner follows.

 Factors Influencing The Plan

 I have noticed that I tend to run out of energy by 2:00 pm.
 Consequently, this latest version is a lot lighter, commitment-wise, than my previous version.
 It makes for a short workday, but it doesn't mean I can't accomplish something.
 Even if I move just one project forward each day, I recognize that as a good thing.
 This is true for you, too.
 If you don't have the capacity to work "normal" work hours, it doesn't mean you can't be productive!
 As a matter of fact, I might suggest that the less time available, the more judicious you have to be.
 You don't have time to mess around with things that don't actually matter.

 I'm excited.
 Resurrecting this simple organizing system has already empowered me in 3 ways.